huyenngocnvan/huyenngocnvan/README.md

 - 📫 How to reach me **20521424@gm.uit.edu.vn**

-- ⚡ Fun fact **My favourite subject in school was Literature, which is why I decided to become an article writer:>>**
+- ⚡ Fun fact **My favourite subject in school was Literature, which is why I decided to become an article writer :>>**

 <h3 align="left">Connect with me:</h3>
 <p align="left">